matthew-shaw/matthew-shaw.github.io/docs/blog/posts/sociotechnical-playbook.md

 This sociotechnical operation is intentionally radical because [the problems we face are systemic](modern-software-delivery.md).
 It requires hard, expensive, and political work, but the alternative is continuing to pay the massive [translation tax](predictability-paradox.md) of a fragmented, legacy-strangled organisation.

-This environment design **is** the real engineering.
+This environmental design is real engineering.
 When you use **Wardley Mapping** to define commodities, **Domain-Driven Design** to find architectural seams, **Team Topologies** to align ownership, and **Platform Engineering** to automate the friction, you don't just get predictability.
 You get your engineering capability back.

 --8<-- "includes/disclaimer.md"